 6. Best Heavy-Duty Meat Grinder: STX Turboforce Platinum Mincer

-The last item on our list is this STX Turboforce model.
-It is hands-down the best commercial meat grinder, as it comes with a ton of different accessories and handy features.
+The last item on our list is this STX Stainless Steel Turboforce model.
+It is hands-down the best heavy-duty commercial-use meat grinder, as it comes with a ton of different accessories and handy features.

 Using this unit, you can process up to 225 pounds of meat in one hour.
-Thanks to the 2000-watt engine, grinding tough meats and bones has never been easier or more convenient.
+Thanks to the 2000-watt engine and wide, sturdy grinding head, grinding tough meats and bones has never been easier or more convenient.

 If you’re in the middle of a long grinding session, you’ll be pleased to hear you can use the foot pedal to power this appliance.
 Press it to grind the meat, release it to stop.
 Simple, right?
 This way, you can handle meat with both your hands and not get the grinder all dirty and smudged.